Buenos Aires at a Glance

 Medical Services in Buenos Aires

-For your own and your family’s well-being during an expat assignment, good medical care abroad is essential.
-You’ll be happy to hear that most medical facilities in Buenos Aires have a positive reputation.
-In the 1960s, Argentina made it into the annals of medical history when a cardiac surgeon from Córdoba, the country’s second most important university town, developed the first purely artificial heart.
+Needless to say, good medical care abroad is essential for you and your family’s well-being and, in turn, for a successful expat assignment.
+Thus, you’ll be happy to hear that the majority of medical facilities in Buenos Aires have a positive reputation.
+In the late 1960s, Argentina made it into the annals of medical history when a cardiac surgeon from Córdoba, the country’s second most important university town, developed the world’s first artificial heart.

-However, just like about everywhere, the quality of actual care you receive in Buenos Aires strongly depends on your health insurance.
-We have explained the basics of Argentina’s rather complicated healthcare system in our overview of living in Argentina.
-Private hospitals, such as the main clinics popular in the foreign community, only accept patients covered by selected insurance providers.
+Nevertheless, as is the case just about anywhere, the quality of care you receive in Buenos Aires ultimately depends on your health insurance.
+You can learn about the basics of Argentina’s rather complicated healthcare system in our overview of living in Argentina.
+Private hospitals, such as the main clinics popular in the foreign community, only accept patients covered by select, usually private, insurance providers.

-Two clinics popular among foreigners living in Buenos Aires are the British Hospital Buenos Aires and the Hospitál Alemán.
-Both accept a considerable number of non-Argentine patients, so the language barrier shouldn’t be a problem here, especially not for English and German native speakers.
-Their staff offers general consultations as well as comprehensive specialist care.
+Two clinics that are particularly popular among foreigners living in Buenos Aires are the Hospital Británico and the Hospitál Alemán.
+Both accept many non-Argentine patients, so the language barrier shouldn’t be a problem there, especially if you are an English or German native speaker.
+The staff offers general consultations as well as comprehensive specialist care.

-Their main location is in Recoleta, in the northern part of town, but they both have several medical centers throughout the city and even in Gran Buenos Aires.
-If you are unsure whether the British Hospital or the Hospitál Alemán accepts your insurance plan as coverage (cobertura), please get directly in touch with their admin staff.
-They also offer medical coverage of their own.
+Both are located quite centrally, in Recoleta, but both have several medical centers throughout the city and even in Gran Buenos Aires.
+If you are unsure whether the Hospital Británico or the Hospitál Alemán accepts your insurance plan as valid coverage (cobertura), you should contact their staff directly.
+Both hospitals offer medical coverage of their own, as well.

-Obtaining medical coverage from a private hospital in Buenos Aires may even come in handy in case of an accident or medical emergency.
-While the emergency hotline for Buenos Aires is 107 (medical assistance), private clinics tend to have a 24/7 emergency center of their own.
+Obtaining medical coverage from a private hospital in Buenos Aires may even prove worthwhile in case of an accident or medical emergency.
+While the hotline for medical emergencies in Buenos Aires is 107, many private clinics have a 24/7 emergency center of their own.
 Make sure to notify them directly if you or your family requires medical help.

-If you just need to see an individual doctor, ask your country’s embassy or consulate in Buenos Aires for further information.
-They could provide you with a list of doctors in Argentina who speak your language, be it general practitioners or various specialists.
+If you just need to see a doctor, ask your country’s embassy or consulate in Buenos Aires for further information.
+They should be able to provide you with a list of doctors in Argentina who speak your language, be it general practitioners or specialists.

-For picking up over-the-counter medicine, you do not even need a doctor.
+For over-the-counter medicine, you do not even need a doctor.
 A trip to the nearest Farmacity, Argentina’s biggest chain of pharmacies/drugstores, will suffice.
-Keep an eye open for their characteristic blue-orange signs.
+Keep an eye out for their characteristic blue-orange signs with the green shield.